Avoider-Enforcer star games: Introduction

-Our main objective in this paper is to study monotone and strict $H$--games played on the edges of the complete graph $K_n$, where $H$ is a $k$-star $\cS_k = K_{1,k}$, for some fixed $k \geq 3$ (note that $\cS_2 = P_3$, so the case $k=2$ is already covered).
-This goal is natural, since avoiding a $k$-star is exactly keeping the maximal degree in Avoider's graph strictly under $k$.
+Our main objective in this paper is to study monotone and strict $H$-games played on the edges of $K_n$, where $H$ is the $k$-star $K_{1,k}$, denoted by $\cS_k$, for any fixed $k \geq 3$.
 We refer to this game as the \emph{star game}, or more specifically, for a given $k$, we call this game the \emph{$k$-star game}.
-We show that for any given $k \ge 3$, $f^-_{\cK_{\cS_k}}$ and $f^+_{\cK_{\cS_k}}$ are not of the same order for any sufficiently large $n$.In addition, as $\cS^-_k = \cS_{k-1}$, an immediate consequence is that $f^{mon}_{\cK_{\cS_k}}$ and $f^-_{\cK_{\cS^-_k}}$ are of the same order for infinitely many values of $n$.
-We also provide explicit winning strategies for both players under both sets of rules.
+Studying the star game is very natural, since avoiding a $k$-star in Avoider's graph is exactly keeping its maximal degree strictly below $k$.
+We analyse this game, provide explicit winning strategies for both players under both sets of rules, and obtain the following.